Mayor David Martin

 David has also made valuable contributions to the several community and city boards on which he’s served.
 These include the Stamford Police Foundation, Stamford Emergency Medical Services (which he helped form), the Stamford Investment Advisory Committee and the Stamford Partnership’s Executive Committee.

-Supported by his strong belief in public education, David joined with Judy in 2008 to establish the Starfish Connection, a nonprofit organization that provides mentoring and enrichment services to low-income students in Stamford.
+Supported by his strong belief in public education, in 2008, David and Judy established the Starfish Connection, a nonprofit organization that provides mentoring and enrichment services to low-income students in Stamford.
 In addition, he is a member of the Connecticut Coalition for Justice in Education Funding.

 David holds bachelor’s degrees in economics and biology at the Massachusetts Institute of Technology and a master’s degree in business administration from Stanford University.